https://invisible-island.net/ncurses/man/

 keypad(stdscr, TRUE);

-A curses program then often enters an event loop of some sort.
+A curses program then often enters an event-handling loop.
 Call

 endwin(3x) before exiting.